Co-culture of Tricholoma vaccinum and Picea abies in a Petri dish.

 Colleagues in these projects:

-Dr. Katrin Krause, Levke Petersen, Alexander Gloger.
+Dr. Katrin Krause, Levke Petersen.

 Alumni: Dr. Manuela Östreicher, Dr. Oluwatosin Abdulsalam, Dr. Theodore Asiimwe, Dr. Maria Bizo, Dr. Olga Bogdanova, Dr. Marycolette Ezediokpu, Dr. Steffi Formann, Dr. Felicia Gherghel, Dr. Matthias Gube, Dr. Catarina Henke, Dr. Ines Schlunk, Dr. Dominik Sammer, Dr. Katharina Wagner, Dipl.-Biol.
 Cynthia Rüger, Dipl.-Biol.
 Christine Steinbach.